ReproNim/module-FAIR-data/_episodes/00-Introduction-to-Module.md

 ---
 title: "Data and the FAIR Principles"
 teaching: A FAIR bit of time.
-exercises: Will be available via specific episodes.
+exercises: Specific exercises will be available via specific episodes.
 questions:
 - "Who is this modulde for ?"
 - "How can I get some help if I get stuck on solving for an exercise or a question ?"